-This guide provides selected books and online resources for locating background information as well as primary and secondary source materials for legal history research.
+This guide provides selected books and online resources for locating background information and primary and secondary source materials for legal history research.
 The primary focus is on American legal history, including important sources of English law and commentary that are the foundation for the Anglo-American legal system as practiced in the United States.
 Links are provided for access to database resources for members of the Hofstra Law community.
 The guide also includes direct links to many free internet sites.

-Historical research typically includes primary sources: firsthand reports or evidence of historical events and conditions, often found in magazines, newspapers, pamphlets, posters, diaries, letters, speeches, autobiographies, portraits and photographs, as well as in laws, court decisions, and government and other historical documents from the time period being researched; and secondary sources: second hand reports or information about a topic, including scholarly books, biographies, historical legal treatises, journal articles, dissertations, and academic and topical web sites.
+Historical research typically includes primary sources: firsthand reports or evidence of historical events and conditions, often found in magazines, newspapers, pamphlets, posters, diaries, letters, speeches, autobiographies, portraits and photographs, as well as in laws, court decisions, and government and other historical documents from the time period being researched; and secondary sources: second hand reports or information about a topic, including scholarly books, biographies, historical legal treatises, journal articles, papers and dissertations, and academic and topical web sites.